-If a crack is 30 mm or more long and 8 mm or more deep, repair the cover immediately. if Steel cord appears even if a crack is small, repair it immediately.
+If a crack is 30 mm or more long and 8 mm or more deep, repair the cover immediately.
+If Steel cord appears even if a crack is small, repair it immediately.

 Otherwise, water may come into a crack, which rusts steel cords and break the rubber track shoe.
-Repair is necessary when a crack is 30 mm length, or over 8 mm depth.